Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model: Nonequilibrium DMFT simulations

 with $\delta_C$ the delta-function on the KB contour,

 and the local Green's functions is

 In DMFT, the self-energies $\Sigma_\alpha$ are evaluated by introducing an effective impurity problem for each sublattice,

-where $d^\dagger$ corresponds to the creation operator of the electron on the impurity site, the noninteracting impurity Green's functions $\mathcal{G}_{\alpha}$, or equivalently the hybridization functions $\Delta_\alpha$, play the role of dynamical mean fields.
+Here $S_{\rm imp}$ is the action of the impurity problem in the path integral formalism and $d^\dagger$ indicates the Grassmann number associated with the creation operator of the electron on the impurity site.
+The noninteracting impurity Green's functions $\mathcal{G}_{\alpha}$, or equivalently the hybridization functions $\Delta_\alpha$, play the role of dynamical mean fields.
 The interacting (spin-independent) impurity Green's function is related to the impurity self-energy $\Sigma_{\rm imp,\alpha}$ by

 In the DMFT self-consistency loop, the dynamical mean fields are determined such that $\Sigma_{\rm imp,\alpha}=\Sigma_{\alpha}$ and

 Once convergence is reached we thus obtain the lattice self-energy by calculating the impurity self-energy.